topbass/uptime-plugin-geckoboard/README.md

-# uptime-plugin-cyfe
+# uptime-plugin-geckoboard
-Uptime plugin for Cyfe dashboard charts
+Uptime plugin for Geckoboard